Andrew Forrest: Global Rapid Rugby

 Following SANZAAR's decision to reduce the number of Super Rugby teams for 2018, the Australian Rugby Union (now Rugby Australia) announced in August 2017 that Perth-based rugby team Western Force would be one of the teams cut from the 2018 competition.
 In the following month, Forrest announced that he would create a new tournament called the Indo Pacific Rugby Championship which would include the Western Force and five other teams from the Indo-Pacific region.
 For the 2018 season, the competition was launched as World Series Rugby, played as a series of exhibition matches as the precursor to a wider Asia-Pacific competition planned for 2019.

 The competition was rebranded in November 2018 as Global Rapid Rugby.
 A season of fourteen matches was played in 2019.
 The 2020 Global Rapid Rugby season was cancelled due to the COVID-19 pandemic after only one completed round of competition.

 Cattle industry

 After buying back the family property, Minderoo Station in 2009 Forrest acquired the adjoining properties, Nanutarra and Uaroo Stations in 2014, increasing his total pastoral holdings in the Pilbara to 7300 km2.
 In August 2015 he acquired both Brick House Station and Minilya Station for an estimated A$10 million, bringing his total pastoral holdings to over 10000 km2.

 In 2020, Forrest acquired both Quanbun and neighbouring property, Jubilee Downs, in the Kimberley region of Western Australia for over A$30 million.

-BioMD

-In June 2011, Allied Medical, of which Forrest owned 46%, was acquired by BioMD for over 20 million.
+Allied Medical

+In 2005, a medical equipment distribution company called Allied Medical was spun out of Fortescue Metals Group.
+Forrest was a director of the company.
+In June 2011, Allied Medical, of which Forrest owned a 46 percent stake in, was acquired by biotechnology company BioMD.
+Forrest retained an approximate 17–18 percent stake in the combined company, Allied Healthcare Group, after the takeover.
+Allied Healthcare Group eventually became structural heart company Anteris Technologies.

+Defence Industry

+In 2022, Forrest's Tattarang investment vehicle bought 8% of Australian Defence shipbuilder Austal.
+Soon after Forrest became the dominant shareholder of the company, owning 15% of the shares by August 2022, and 19.9% by May 2024.